sflavelle/writing/Incompatible Time (AHiT)/Chapters/02 - Back Then/03 - The Spaceship.md

 "I never signed that contract."

 "*Ah, but I remember writing it, and* you *remember defiling* and *signing it!
-So, even if it hasn't actually happened yet, that contract (and all the others, might I add) is completely valid, whether we like it or not!*" At least, that's how Snatcher figured it worked.
+So even if it hasn't actually happened yet, that contract (and all the others, might I add) is completely valid, whether we like it or not!*" At least, that's how Snatcher figured it worked.
 Granted, his knowledge in law never had to stand up to time manipulation prior to now. "*But if you must insist, I came by to ask... what happens now.*"

 "Now?"
 Hat Kid crossed her arms.
 "I've retrieved all the time fuel.
 This ship can actually move again.
 I'm doing a few last minute errands, and then I'm leaving.
 I'm going home."

-"*Wait, you're* leaving? *After everything that's happened, you're just going to* go?**" Snatcher, even after everything, felt *offended*.
+"*Wait, you're* leaving? *After everything that's happened, you're just going to* go?"
+Snatcher, even after everything, felt *offended*.
 Surely she'd stay a while?
 Even if it was just to make sure everything was back to how it was?

 "*Yes!* I don't live here, Snatcher!"
 She grumbled.
 "I never wanted to stop here in the first place!"